michaeljclark/rv8/doc/src/mmio.md

 The IPI device is simply a bitfield with one bit per hart, which when set will raise a software interrupt on the destiniation hart.
+The least signigicant bit corresponds to hart_id 0 and the most significant bit corresponds to hart_id 63.

 Example IPI device at offset `0x40001000`.